Kalyani02072003/Chat-Application/README.md

 - Real-time message broadcasting within rooms.
 - DNS resolution via the chat interface.
 - WebSocket server for real-time communication using Python and `websockets` library.
+- Logging functionality in both frontend and backend.
 - Code quality checks using `pylint` and `black`.
 - Husky configured to run code quality checks on commit.